Reserved political positions: Philippines

+Some local legislatures in the Philippines have a reserved seat for indigenous cultural communities called "Indigenous People Mandatory Representative".
+These are elected by indigenous peoples themselves.

+In the Bangsamoro Parliament, at least eight seats are reserved for certain sectors, which are the youth, women, settler communities, Ulama, traditional leaders, and the Non-Moro Indigenous Peoples.

 Singapore

 Group Representation Constituency (GRC) was created in 1988.
 GRC scheme entrenches the presence of minority MPs in Parliament, ensuring that interests of minority communities are represented in Parliament.
 In a GRC, a number of candidates comes together to stand for elections to Parliament as a group.
 Each voter of a GRC casts a ballot for a team of candidates, and not for individual candidates.
 The original stated purpose of GRCs was to guarantee a minimum representation of minorities in Parliament and ensure that there would always be a multiracial Parliament instead of one made up of a single race.

 The office of President will be reserved for a particular racial group (Chinese, Malay and Indian/other minority) — if that community has not been represented for five presidential terms.

 Taiwan

 Since 2008, in the Legislative Yuan of Taiwan, of the total 34 seats of party-list proportional representation, at least half of the party-nominated candidates must be reserved for women.
 For example, if one party elected 3 candidates of the party-list in the Legislative Yuan, 2 of them must be women.
 Along with this, since the 1970s six seats are reserved for the indigenous people of Taiwan.
 There are two constituencies consisting of three seats each reserved for the Highland Aborigine people and the Lowland Aborigine people.